MohamedMamdouh18/Games-Field/README.md

   the drawer to draw this movement.
 - **Command Pattern** is used in a small section to create the game player objects or get the new promoted piece in chess using a map.
+- **Singleton Pattern** is the backbone of this game because the engine, the controller and the drawer should have one instance for the entire session.

 ## Design Decisions